seiyria/soa-extract/README.md

 * `--input-folder` - the path to the desired input (defaults to `./input`)
 * `--error-log` - the path to the error log file (defaults to `./error.log`)
 * `--filter` - filter by files that start with the given text (defaults to `''` (no filter));
+* `--trim` - use GraphicsMagick to trim the output images to their borders, usually to resize them to a uniform size
+* `--resize WxH!` - use GraphicsMagick to resize the output images to the specified size, in the WidthxHeight format (for example, 256x256).
+To force resize in all circumstances, append a ! (for example, 256x256!).
+You probably will want to use `--filter` if you're using this.
+* `--compress` - compress the output images using pngquant.
+It will run default compression.
+To pass args to pngquant, do `--compress="--quality 50-60"`.
+A full listing of pngquant args can be found [on their website](https://pngquant.org/).

 ## Manually Ripping Images